elskewe/dayone-to-obsidian/README.md

 1. Export your journal from [Day One in JSON format](https://help.dayoneapp.com/en/articles/440668-exporting-entries)
 2. Expand that zip file
-3. If you use the [Icons Plugin](https://github.com/visini/obsidian-icons-plugin) to display calendar marker at start of page heading pass ``--icons``
-4. Run the script as shown above
+3. Run the script as shown above
-5. Check results in Obsidian by opening the folder as a vault
+4. Check results in Obsidian by opening the folder as a vault
-6. If happy, move each *journal name*, *photos*, and *pdfs* folders to another vault.
+5. If happy, move each *journal name*, *photos*, and *pdfs* folders to another vault.

 ## Features
 * Processes all entries, including any blank ones you may have.